Little River Springs

 The depth over the spring vent varies according to local water conditions, but is approximately 11 feet.
 Other areas in the spring basin are more shallow, and can be as shallow as 2 ft. deep in some locations.

-Continue Reading: Thai Temple Tampa
+Continue Reading: The Best Beaches in Tampa

 The spring basin floor is a mixture of exposed limestone and sand.
 Spring water rises from a stretched crack in the limestone floor.